Alhusayni/TwitterClone/README.md

 ##### Fake_Tweet ("Twitter Clone") Using Django Framework.

-- You can register for new account or you can login using on of the existed account [Below](##Acounts:) .
+- You can register for new account or you can login using on of the existed account [below](#acounts) .

 - You can add new tweet and also share a video "mp4" or audio "mp3 or pictures " You can use Emojis BTW ".